« View All Posts

 What if I need time off?

 Plan ahead.
-Your fixed payment still hits even if you don’t run, so budget for home time and holidays right from the start.
+Your fixed payments don't stop when you take a break, so budget for home time and holidays (and the unexpected) right from the start.

-At ATS, we have lease options through our affiliate company, Competitive Equipment Sales (CES), that'll put you in a truck with no money down and no credit check.
+At ATS, we have lease options through our affiliate company, Competitive Equipment Sales (CES), where qualified drivers can lease a truck with no money down and no credit check.
 Here's what you can expect from the lease program.

 Already know you're interested in becoming a lease driver with ATS?
 Fill out an application today!